Luca-vdB/Dota-Realtime-Matchup-Analyzer/README.md

 # Dota-Realtime-Matchup-Analyzer
-A real time match up analyzer for the video game Dota 2.

 When joining a new match this tool will provide useful information about recent games of the other players.
 This includes their percentage of won games and most played heroes.